York candle lit vigil to remember man who died after disturbance at jeweller's

-A CANDLE lit vigil is being held in York to remember Sam Diatta, who died after a disturbance at a city jeweller's.
+A CANDLE lit vigil was held in York last night (August 25) to remember Sam Diatta, who died after a disturbance at a city jeweller's.

-A group has been set up on Facebook to organise a vigil on the steps outside York Minster next week in memory of 39-year-old Sam, from York, who tragically died in a disturbance at Mappin and Webb jewellers in Coney Street in York city centre a on July 26.
+About 50 of Sam's family and friends gathered on the steps of York Minster for just over half an hour listening to music and sharing stories of 39-year-old Sam, from York, who tragically died in a disturbance at Mappin and Webb jewellers in Coney Street in York city centre a on July 26.

-The group has been set up by Ashley Elizabeth Dobbs, Cheryl-Mae Dobbs and Sam's older sister, Téba.
+The event was organised by Ashley Elizabeth Dobbs, Cheryl-Mae Dobbs and Sam's older sister, Téba who was there on the night along with Sam's mum and dad, Judy and George.

-They say: "Let’s get together and show some love and solidarity for Sam Diatta and his family in these troubled times.

-"To spread love and light and remember Sam.
-A candle lit vigil where we can all stand together and unite and show our support.
+Speaking at the gathering, Teba said: "There was just 17-months between me and Sam so I can't remember life without him.
+People used to think we were twins.

+"Sam was just amazing.
+I was the demanding one, I always used to twist his arm and get my own way.
+He wasn't pushy or in your face.
+When he was well he was just an amazing person and we all miss him so much."

+He said at the time: "When we heard a girl had gone in the river Sam was down there like a rocket and he jumped straight in without a thought for his own safety he was just happy to have made a difference and to have saved that girl's life."

+The event ended with a special ringing of the Minster bells in Sam's memory.

-A medical investigation is being conducted into the cause of his death.
+A medical investigation is being conducted into the cause of Sam's death.

-Four men, who were initially arrested in connection with the report, have been interviewed and released on bail pending the results of police and medical investigations.
+Four men, who were initially arrested in connection with the report, have been interviewed and re-released on bail pending the results of police and medical investigations.

 Teba said: "We don't know why he went into the jeweller's, but it was my mum's birthday two days later and we'd like to think he'd gone in there to buy something for her."